One thing everyone seems to agree on is that repeatedly lifting heavy things gets you bigger and stronger.

 Another variable that contributes to muscular fatigue and hypertrophy is lifting tempo, or time per repetition.

-In one study, light, super-slow lifting increased both muscle thickness and maximal strength just as much as heavy normal-speed training.
-The super-slow tempo for this study was three seconds for the lifting portion (referred to as the concentric action) and three seconds for the lowering portion (referred to as the eccentric action).
+Light, super-slow lifting increases both muscle thickness and maximal strength just as much as heavy normal-speed training.
+A super-slow tempo for of three seconds for the lifting portion (referred to as the concentric action) and three seconds for the lowering portion (referred to as the eccentric action) is most effective.⁴

 Proponents of “super-slow training” recommend going even slower.
 A common protocol is a 10 second concentric action followed by a 10 second eccentric action, for a total of 20 seconds per repetition.